gardening is a serious creative discipline.

 This is long-term work.

 Everything is documented.
 The failures as carefully as the successes.
-The revisions as carefully as the plans.

 How It Started

 It began with a handful of perennial divisions from a friend.
 I was newly married, with the first garden of my own.
-The plants were familiar—I had watched my mother and grandmother garden—but this time, the work was mine.
+The plants were familiar.
+I had watched my mother and grandmother garden, but this time, the work was mine.
 They grew.
 They were beautiful.
 And something that had been quiet in me for a long time stopped being quiet.

 A Turning Point